 List of Acceptable Ohio Cities

-To document your progress and your completion of the challenge, you must create a shared bookmark list that includes each of the qualifying caches, along with this cache.
-It must show the Cache Name and the city name where you found the cache.
+To document your progress and your completion of the challenge, you must either create a shared bookmark list that includes each of the qualifying caches, along with this cache, or include the Project-GC output from below.
+If you do a bookmark list, you must show the Cache Name and the city name where you found the cache.
 Make the Bookmark list Public, so that it appears on this cache page.
 Once this is done, you can feel free to log this cache!
 If you are in the area and want to sign the physical log, you are welcome to do so, but please do not log this cache online until you complete the requirements.
 FOUND LOGS WITHOUT THE REQUIRED LIST WILL BE DELETED.

 Please remember to filter your finds down to finds in Ohio only.
-If you don't create a bookmark list, send me a list of your claimed eligible finds.
+If you don't create a bookmark list, use the output from project-gc below.
 Be sure to include the same information requested for a bookmark list, and also include the GC code for the cache.
-This option is for geocachers who are not premium members, or for anyone having difficulty with managing a bookmark list.

 1. You may not count a cache owned by you.